wirefish/jade/README.md

 Jade uses NGINX as a webserver that sits in front of the game server to serve static content and provide TLS functionality.

-After installing NGINX and building Jade, you can start it as follows:
+After installing NGINX and building Jade, you can start it as follows (from within the top-level Jade directory):

 ```
-nginx -c $JADE/build/nginx.conf
+nginx -p `pwd`/build -c nginx.conf
 ```

 ### Create the Database